 Over the years, the Program Chairman has done an outstanding job in finding outstanding speakers for the SIR’s General Meetings.
 In the field of sports, for example, the members had been entertained by All-American college and pro footballer Joe Kapp (remember “The Play” in the Big Game, with Cal scoring after five laterals!)
 And by John Ralston, Coach of Stanford (even though a U. C. alumnus) and consultant to the 49’ers.

-In politics, the members had been entertained by Quentin Kopp (later Superior Court Judge Kopp) . . . and State Senator Jackie Speier (now US Congresswoman Speier) .
+In politics, the members had been entertained by Quentin Kopp (later Superior Court Judge Kopp) . . . and State Senator Jackie Speier (later US Congresswoman Speier) .
 And from Broadway By The Bay (formerly Peninsula Civic Light Opera) singers and dancers have regaled us with highlight show tunes, especially at Christmas time.

 Yearly History Reports